Core Philosophy

 Sacrificing client-side performance for a "prettier" API

 Performance matters even more server-side.
 Utilities like Arkhe and Kanon can be called thousands of times per request.
-Slow functions accumulate and block the event loop, impacting all users.
-That's why we obsess over benchmarks.
+Slow functions accumulate and block the event loop, penalizing all users.
+That's why we place great importance on performance, as our benchmarks demonstrate.

 In Summary